Code-Institute-Submissions/Raivis80-MS-2-JavaScript/README.md

     - Levels for PC's devices  = "Easy" Start with two targets, "Medium" start with three targets "Hard" start with four targets.
         - Level target count and speed could be set in the game.js file

-Detect touch devices & add one extra target for touch-enabled devices & and set speed
+Following is to detect touch devices & add one extra target for touch-enabled devices & and set speed
 ```JavaScript
 if ('ontouchstart' in window) { //<-Detect Touch devices
          speed = 2800; // <-Set game starting speed and everything else will change dynamically